Texas transfer

 Texas transfer, or simply Texas, is a bidding convention in contract bridge designed to get the partnership to game in a major suit opposite a one notrump or two notrump opening, thus making the opener declarer and keeping the stronger hand hidden from the opponents.
 Texas is used in response to a notrump opening when holding a six-card or longer major suit and at least game-going features; responder may have interest in slam via continuations in Blackwood or its variants.
 Originated independently by David Carter of St. Louis and Olle Willner of Sweden.

 After a notrump opening, responder bids the suit below his major at the four-level, i.e. if he holds hearts, he bids 4 and if he holds spades, he bids 4.
 Opener is obliged to bid the next available major suit, i.e. after a 4 bid by responder, he bids 4 and after a 4 response, he bids 4 setting the contract.

-The standard defense to the Texas transfer: double is one-suited and lead-directing, 4NT is for the minors, four of responder’s suit is a Michaels cuebid.
+The standard defense to the Texas transfer: double is one-suited and lead-directing, 4NT is for the minors, five of responder’s suit is a Michaels cuebid.
 A delayed double after opener accepts the transfer is a three-suited takeout.

 Transfers at a lower level (Jacoby transfers) were developed from Texas transfers and occur on a much larger number of hands.